andrea-ga/computational-intelligence/labs/lab2/README.md

   4. `strategy`: a Nimply object that puts together the row and number of objects to take.
   5. `fitness`: an integer number that indicates the evaluation of the move.
 Greater is the value, better is the move.

-For each state, we start with populating the population by selecting one Individual for each row.
+For each state, we start with populating the population by selecting one Individual for each non-empty row.
 </br>
 Then we select for each individual the number of objects to take from that row.
 This is done by selecting one of the value in the num_obj list, based on a probability given by the weights array -> bigger the weight value, higher the probability to get selected.